Wolfda95/SSL-MedicalImagining-CL-MAE/README.md

 ### 1) Pre-Training
 First, the deep learning model needs to be pre-trained with a large dataset of images without annotations.
 Go to the folder [Pre-Training](https://github.com/Wolfda95/SSL-MedicalImagining-CL-MAE/tree/main/Pre-Training) for the the pre-training code.
+You can download our pre-trained models below.

 ### 2) Downstream
 The pre-training is evaluated on three downstream classification tasks.
+You can test the downstream tasks with the pre-trained models you can download below.
 Go to the folder [Downstream](https://github.com/Wolfda95/SSL-MedicalImagining-CL-MAE/tree/main/Downstream) for the the downstream code.

 ## Pre-Trained Models